-For each fractional success, 1 Mental Stress is inflicted on the character, pressuring them to follow the command. (see: Rules-Social Conflict)

-Intimidation - A character with this skill can create fear in other characters to pressure them to do something or answer questions.
+For each fractional success, 1 Mental Stress is inflicted on the character, pressuring them to follow the command. (see: Rules-Social Conflict) Intimidation - A character with this skill can create fear in other characters to pressure them to do something or answer questions.

-For each fractional success, 1 Mental Stress is inflicted on the character, pressuring them to follow the command. (see: Rules-Social Conflict)
+For each fractional success, 1 Mental Stress is inflicted on the character, pressuring them to follow the command.
+(See: Rules-Social Conflict)

-This skill works slightly differently from other social conflict skills because the fear created gives the character being intimidated a motivation Intuition Skills
+This skill works slightly differently from other social conflict skills because the fear created gives the character being intimidated a motivation different from their normal motivations.
+Characters that have this skill used on them do not have the stall option in social conflict and can only choose to comply or to become physically aggressive.